EduardoMelao/coreL2/README.md

  - BS		[1..10]	    Ack timeout

-`*` These three information are read Number of UEs times (for BS), these are Uplink reservations for each UE.
+`*` These three informations are read Number of UEs times (for BS), these are Uplink reservations for each UE.